 APM has wonderful collaborative care arrangements with two different obstetricians and three different hospitals.
 We believe strongly that women choosing out-of-hospital birth should have easy access to medical care when the need arises or if she opts for pain relief during labor.
 Fortunately our obstetricians and hospitals feel the same way.
 One of our OB's says, "I don't care where the baby is born as long as Mother and baby are safe.
 And if at any time that means coming in to the hospital to give birth, we will do all we can to ensure her a good experience."
-We have seen first-hand that these OB's live this out and are supportive and kind to our clients.
+We have seen first-hand that these OB's live this out and are supportive and respectful to our clients.

 At APM we acknowledge that sometimes normal, low-risk women need additional care either during their pregnancy or during their labor and births.
 In our 20+ years of experience we've found that having good relations with the local EMS personnel, obstetricians, labor & delivery nurses and staff goes a long ways in making a change of birth location go more smoothly.
 Talking about it ahead of time, making a plan and prepping our clients also helps them transition better and have a more positive experience.

-During the third trimester we encourage all our clients to consult with one of our two obstetricians and establish care.
+During the third trimester our clients to consult with one of our two obstetricians and establish care.
 Before your visit we will send your records so they are ready to discuss your care with you.
 Occasionally women will need to see the OB earlier and do co-care to manage things like Gestational Diabetes, or if other complications arise.
 We all work together to keep you as low risk as possible so you maintain your options.
 Our cesarean rate is 6% which is amazing and we attribute to the timeliness of transferring (Not waiting until there's a 'trainwreck') as well as the compassionate care our clients receive from the hospital staff and our supporting doctor.

 APM works closely with Chino Community Hospital (right across the parking lot), Montclair Hospital Medical Center (4.7 miles) and San Dimas Community Hospital (12 miles).
 All three hospitals are part of the Prime Healthcare system.